WillQi/BehaviourPackJournal/journals/Experimenting-with-Behaviour-Animations-July-8-2020.md

 - Sets the block under itself as a barrier block at 2.0 seconds.
 - Removes the block under itself at 2.5 seconds.

-**Why we need to set the barrier block when we're removing it moments later?**
+**Why do we need to set the barrier block when we're removing it moments later?**
 I found that even though we removed the `minecraft:physics` component, the entity was still falling.
-My belief is that there's some sort of velocity still active due to the gravitational pull `minecraft:physics` applies which exists even after we remove the component.
-I found that you could remove it by having the entity fall on a block.
+My theory is that there's some sort of velocity still active due to the gravitational pull `minecraft:physics` applies which exists even after we set the gravity to false.
+To counteract this, I found that you could remove it by having the entity fall on a block.

-In this case, we did not need to use any animation controller, however maybe in the future we will!
 \- William Qi

 [Home](../index.md)